cyclus/cyclus.github.com/README.rst

    ``make gh-preview``

-   This will build a version of the site in the `build` directory of your branch, `add_some_info`.
+   This will build a version of the site in the `gh-build` directory of your branch, `add_some_info`.
 You can load it directly in a local browser.